 The Department of Family Medicine’s MDisability Summer Internship Program, a unique academic program designed for upper-class level college or graduate/professional students, specializes in providing education and research opportunities in disability health.
 Interns gain experience and connections that put them on track to shape the healthcare landscape and provide access and equity to people with disabilities.
-The continuation of the MDisability Internship program is made possible through the support of the Philip Zazove, M.D.
-Disability Health Endowment Fund.
+With gratitude, the continuation of the MDisability Internship program is made possible through the generous support of the Philip Zazove, M.D.
+Disability Health Endowment Fund and the Robert J. Fisher, M.D.
+Family Medicine Fund.

 “As someone with a disability, I’ve experienced firsthand many of the challenges and barriers that my colleagues and I set out to tackle through this internship.
 Having the opportunity to work with these issues and implement real, tangible changes proved to be incredibly rewarding.
 The lessons I’ve learned, both academically and emotionally, will undoubtedly help inform my future decisions as I pursue a career in medicine.”